Rodrigaumm/devpad-backend/README.md

 3. _tags_ - not required - an array which every element is an existent tag name
 4. _isLink_ - boolean

-    Updates the note's info and returns the updated note info.
+    **Updates the note's info and returns the updated note info**

+---

 -   _"/noteId"_ - **DELETE**

     **isPrivate** = true

-    Deletes the note by its ID.
-Only deletes if the given note is property from the user that generated the token sent in Authorization header.
+    **Deletes the note by its ID.
+Only deletes if the given note is property from the user that generated the token sent in Authorization header**

+---

 ## Tags